Reference

 Combined with pg_stat_statements, this answers "is this query I/O-bound at the OS level or CPU-bound," which the standard view cannot answer directly.
 For the regression case, it distinguishes a plan change that added CPU work (e.g., a Hash Join over a larger input) from one that added I/O work (e.g., a Seq Scan on a previously-indexed table).

-pg_stat_plans, developed at 2ndQuadrant (now EDB) and in a separate Citus-maintained fork, was designed to aggregate statistics per plan, not per normalized query.
-The idea was to track separately the cost of each distinct plan a query had been observed to use.
+pg_stat_plans aggregates statistics per plan, not per normalized query: the cost of each distinct plan a query has been observed to use.
 This is specifically the distribution information that auto_explain cannot give you, because auto_explain only logs the plan of a single slow run, not the set of plans seen across all runs.
+The original 2ndQuadrant extension of that name is unmaintained; pganalyze shipped a fresh implementation in 2025 that tracks per-plan call counts, execution times, and EXPLAIN texts on Postgres 16 and newer.

 The extension is less widely deployed than pg_stat_statements and auto_explain.
 On managed Postgres services it is often not available.
 When it is, it closes the one specific gap the base pair leaves: "is this query sometimes running on a different plan, and which plan produces the regression."
 Without it, the same question is answered by correlating pg_stat_statements time variance against auto_explain plan samples, which is approximate.